loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 Although the merits of functional programming are well established @hughes1989, it is underrepresented for system-level programming.
-Functional languages are rarely used in system-level programming due to their lack of predictable performance, which can be traced back the use of _immutable_ data structures, as opposed to _mutable_ data structures.
+Functional languages are rarely used in system-level programming due to their lack of predictable performance, which can be traced back to the use of _immutable_ data structures, as opposed to _mutable_ data structures.
 The former requires copying, and subsequently a form of automatic memory management, at least for convenience, whereas the latter can be modified in place.